lakinduakash/linux-wifi-hotspot/README.md

 #### Arch based distributions

-Linux Wifi Hotspot is available as a package on the [AUR](https://aur.archlinux.org/packages/linux-wifi-hotspot/).
+Linux Wifi Hotspot is available as an [AUR package](https://aur.archlinux.org/packages/linux-wifi-hotspot/).
+You can install it manually or with your favourite AUR helper.
+For example, if you use `yay` you can do:
+`yay -S linux-wifi-hotspot`

 ### Dependencies